skbio.tree.TreeNode.compare_wrfd#

 metricstr or callable, optional

-The pairwise distance metric to use.
+The distance metric to use.
 Can be a preset, a distance function name under scipy.spatial.distance, or a custom function that takes two vectors and returns a number.
 Some notable options are:

 • “cityblock” (default): City block (Manhattan) distance.
 The result matches the original weighted Robinson-Foulds distance [1].